 You may also be interested in 35 Free Ecommerce Illustrations to Step Up Your Digital Store Game

 Let’s say you already have an e-commerce website, our question is when did you last update it?
-Not just the products or promotions, the whole design.
-This is a fast moving market, trends and fashions change and it’s easy to get left behind.
+Not just the products or promotions, but the whole design.
+This is a fast-moving market, trends and fashions change and it’s easy to get left behind.
 If you haven’t had your design updated in the last few years, this has to be your first consideration.
-Your site is your online representation, if it’s old fashioned and stale, so I’m afraid is your image.
+Your site is your online representation, if it’s old-fashioned and stale, so I’m afraid is your image.
 It’s as simple as that.

-A luxurious atmosphere, setting the tone.
+A luxurious atmosphere sets the tone.
 Very classy and modern design that says “The products here are the highest quality!”.